VirgilSecurity/virgil-sdk-python/README.md

 ```

 #### Decrypt then verify data
-Once the Users receive the signed and encrypted message, they can decrypt it with their own Private Key and verify signature with a Sender's Card:
+Once the Users have received the signed and encrypted message, they can decrypt it with their own Private Key and verify the signature with the Sender's Card:

 ```python